Biden Foundation: Activities

 The intent was that the foundation would be funded by donations, which would be tax-free to the donors.
 For 2017, the foundation reported raising $6.6 million.
 Among the donors to the foundation were retired corporate executive Bernard L. Schwartz and baseball owner Peter Angelos.
 The foundation did not accept money from foreign entities.

 The New York Times reported that most of the funds raised by the foundation went to staff salaries rather than grants and that in 2017, it made only one grant, for around $500,000.
-However, Charity Navigator said that 86 percent of its monies raised went to program expenses rather than administrative or fundraising costs and gave the foundation a high score.

 In May 2018 the David Bohnett Foundation, along with the Gill Foundation, partnered with the Biden Foundation and the YMCA in a collaborative project to improve the levels of inclusiveness shown at YMCA locations around the country towards LGBTQ people.

 As part of the foundation, Jill Biden continued the advocacy work for military families that she had begun in Joining Forces.
 (Joining Forces was resumed once she became first lady in 2021.)

 Shutdown

 On April 25, 2019, the foundation announced that it was suspending all operations, effective immediately, with a full wind-down of the foundation's activities to follow.

 This closing was due to the advent of the 2020 Joe Biden presidential campaign, which was announced the same day.
-Biden and his staff were anxious to not re-live the experience of the Clinton Foundation during the 2016 United States presidential campaign, which had kept going and thereby faced a series of conflict-of-interest charges that had bedeviled the 2016 Hillary Clinton presidential campaign.
+Biden and his staff were anxious to not re-live the experience of the Clinton Foundation during the 2016 United States presidential election, which had kept going and thereby faced a series of conflict-of-interest charges that had bedeviled the 2016 Hillary Clinton presidential campaign.